 An examiner may rely on recitals in appropriate circumstances.
 See Standards 13.20 and 13.40, pertaining to recitals.
 Where the security instrument expressly provides that the recitals in the trustee's deed are evidence of the facts therein stated, a presumption arises that the recitals are true.
 Adams v.
 Zellner, 183 S.W.
 1143 (Tex.
 1916); Birdwell v.
 Kidd, 240 S.W.2d 488 (Tex.
 Civ.
 App.-Texarkana 1951, no writ).
+An examiner may also be aided by the statutory requirement that an action to recover property conveyed by an instrument signed by a trustee without record of the authority of the trustee or proof of the facts recited in the instrument must be brought within four years of the date that the instrument was "recorded," if it was recorded before September 1, 2007, or within two years of the date that the instrument was "filed for record," if it was filed on or after September 1, 2007.
 Tex.
 Civ.
 Prac. & Rem.
-Code Ann. § 16.033(7) prescribes a four-year limitations period against claims questioning the authority of the trustee or the veracity of facts recited in a trustee's deed.
-Statutory History:
+Code Ann. § 16.033(a)(7).
+Act of June 15, 2007, 80th Leg., R.S., ch.
+819, § 2, 2007 Tex.
+Gen. Laws 1695 (nonretroactivity provision).

-Tex.
+Statutory History: Tex.
 Prop.
 Code Ann. § 51.002 (formerly codified as Tex.
 Rev. Civ.
 Stat.
 Ann. art.
 3810) sets out the current procedures that must be followed for sale of real estate under a power of sale conferred by a deed of trust or other contract lien.
 Texas law pertaining to nonjudicial foreclosure as initially enacted did not change substantially until 1976.

-The basic statutory requirements for sales prior to January 1, 1976, are as follows:

-A Notice of Sale must be posted for three consecutive weeks prior to the day of sale in three public places in the county or counties where the sale is to be made, but one notice must be posted at the courthouse door of each county where any part of the land is located.
+The basic statutory requirements for sales prior to January 1, 1976, are as follows: A Notice of Sale must be posted for three consecutive weeks prior to the day of sale in three public places in the county or counties where the sale is to be made, but one notice must be posted at the courthouse door of each county where any part of the land is located.
 If the property is located in more than one county, then the Notice of Sale must be given in all counties and must designate the county where the sale will be made.
 The sale must be public and held between the hours of 10:00 A.M. and 4:00 P.M. on the first Tuesday in any month.
 Upon written application, the owner may require that the land be sold as provided in the security instrument.